its-clawdia/openclaw-kagi/README.md

 ## How it works

 This plugin scrapes Kagi's server-rendered HTML search results using your Kagi Session Link token.
-No API key required — uses your existing Kagi subscription at no additional cost.

 **Dual-mode design:** When the Kagi Search API exits invite-only beta, the plugin can switch to the official API with a config change.